 2. Mount safely and correctly from block or ground, picking up reins correctly

-Mounting your horse may seem like the simplest of skills, but it’s one that takes a lot of practise to make smooth, effortless and kind to your horse.
+Mounting your horse may seem like the simplest of skills, but it’s one that takes a lot of practice to make smooth, effortless and kind to your horse.

 From the ground

 - Stand at the horse’s left shoulder, facing the rear.